| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 component of a cementless total hip will not achieve stable

-A rough surface of the
+fixation in the skeleton A rough surface of the

 shaft component will improve the immediate fixation of the